 Take a look at your cat’s ears to find any signs of infection or uncleanliness inside like collected dirt, extra wax build-up, blood, junk, sores, pus, or redness.
 Another problem for cats is the infestation of ear mites.
 These rascals are difficult to see but generally give out a foul reddish-brown discharge in most cat ears, which generally increases the urge to scratch and results in more injuries and bleeding.

 A small amount of wax in the ears is considered normal, but you should be wary if you find any unwanted odors or smells.
+If possible, it is best to clean your cat’s ears regularly.
 Make sure to check the edges of the ears as well for any bruises, marks, scars, scales, redness, lumps or lesions.
 If you find any of these signs, make sure to get your cat checked at the vet.

 A cat’s eyes must be clear, shiny, and have no signs of redness, inflammation, or pus.
 Anyone of these signs could indicate your cat having a serious infection, especially during allergy season.
 Many breeds are prone to conjunctivitis like Persian cats, so the instant a sign is spotted you will need to have your cat looked at by a vet.